Ethical Standards

 The Editors treat the phenomena of ghostwriting and guest authorship as a sign of scientific dishonesty.
 Submitting a declaration signed by the authors that the phenomena of ghostwriting and guest authorship are absent in the publication is a condition for it being published.

-If the presentation and analysis of the results obtained with the use of Artifical Intelligence tools is an elment of the contents of a paper, then these tools, their parameters, and their input and output should be duly described and separated from the texts written by the Authors.
+If the presentation and analysis of the results obtained with the use of Artificial Intelligence tools is an element of the contents of a paper, then these tools, their parameters, and their input and output should be duly described and separated from the texts written by the Authors.

 Copyright